rust-lang/rust/text/0000-document_all_features.md

 When the core team discusses whether to stabilize a feature in a given release, the reference material will now be a part of that decision.
 Once the feature *and* reference material are complete, it will be merged normally, and the pull request will simply include the reference material as well as the new feature.

+Given the current state of the reference, this may need to proceed in two steps:

+#### The current state of the reference.

+Since the reference is currently fairly out of date in a number of areas, it may be worth creating a "strike team" to invest a couple months working on the reference: updating it, organizing it, and improving its presentation.
+(A single web page with *all* of this content is difficult to navigate at best.)
+This can proceed in parallel with the documentation of new features.
+It is probably a necessity for this proposal to be particularly effective in the long term.

+Once the reference is up to date, the nucleus responsible for that work may either disband or possibly (depending on the core team's evaluation of the necessity of it and the interest of the "strike team" members) become the basis of a new documentation subteam.

+Updating the reference could proceed stepwise:

+1. Begin by adding an appendix in the reference with links to all accepted RFCs which have been implemented but are not yet referenced in the documentation.
+2. As the reference material is written for each of those RFC features, it can be removed from that appendix.

 ### Standard library
 [std]: #standard-library